YuriWerewolf/Wumpus/README.md

 https://github.com/aimacode/aima-python/blob/master/logic.py
 http://aima.cs.berkeley.edu/python/utils.html

-Here is an example of the moves that are made for the following initial board:
-(the agent "A" always starts in the lower left corner)
+The path of the agent moving through the game, searching for the gold, is shown in printout below.
+The initial board configuration is:

 ```
 --------------------